26th Annual Sharing Hope Celebration Dinner

 For more than one hundred years, the Friars of the Atonement as sons of St. Francis have helped to give hope to those who have been wounded, lost their way or given up.
 Through our missions, the Friars work for the restoration of unity among Christians, aid those struggling to overcome the devastation of drug addiction and alcoholism; promote peace and unity and promote better understanding among religions through dialogue; provide counseling and support for those with HIV/AIDS; work with youth through campus ministry and minister to those in hospitals and prisons.

-The following video was premiered at this year’s Sharing Hope Dinner celebration.
+The following video was premiered at last year’s Sharing Hope Dinner celebration.
 It focuses on the Friars’ Mission to share with the world the gift of “At-One-Ment.”
 Click below to watch.
 Enjoy!